-a.
+- a.
 Review Meetings shall be held between CONTRACTOR and SCDOT at least every 2 weeks.
-Periodic construction meetings shall be held by CONTRACTOR with its consultants and subcontractors to coordinate the work, update the schedule, provide information and resolve potential conflicts.
+Periodic construction meetings shall be held by CONTRACTOR with its consultants and subcontractors to coordinate the work, update the schedule, provide information and resolve potential conflicts. - b.

-- b.
 SCDOT and CONTRACTOR will hold a regular CPM Progress Meeting at which all principal parties are expected to attend.
 These meetings will be held the week before the application for payment is due so that job progress will coincide with the payment application.
 At this meeting, CONTRACTOR shall provide the most recent schedule with notations showing actual start dates, actual finish dates, and activity progress.
 If the schedule provided indicates an actual or potential delay to the completion of the Contract, CONTRACTOR shall provide a narrative identifying the problems, causes, the activities affected and describing the means and methods available to complete the Project by the Contract Time. - 5.
-Final Completion: Final Completion shall be achieved within 30 calendar days of Substantial Completion as defined in this Agreement.
+Final Completion: Final Completion shall be achieved within 90 calendar days of Substantial Completion as defined in this Agreement.
 When CONTRACTOR believes that all elements of its work on the Project, including all of the requirements of the Contract, have been completed, it shall notify SCDOT in writing.
-Within 15 days thereafter, SCDOT will acknowledge project completion or will advise CONTRACTOR in writing of any aspect of the Contract or the Project Scope that is incomplete or unsatisfactory.
-CONTRACTOR shall complete all corrective action within fifteen (15) days after written notification of incomplete or unsatisfactory items.
+Within 30 days thereafter, SCDOT will acknowledge project completion or will advise CONTRACTOR in writing of any aspect of the Contract or the Project Scope that is incomplete or unsatisfactory.
+CONTRACTOR shall complete all corrective action within thirty (30) days after written notification of incomplete or unsatisfactory items.
 CONTRACTOR will notify SCDOT in writing upon completion of necessary corrective action.
 SCDOT will verify satisfactory completion of the corrective action in writing to CONTRACTOR.
+The number of days referenced above to achieve Final Completion does not include SCDOT's review period and the CONTRACTOR's corrective action time.
 Upon verification, the Project shall be deemed to have achieved Final Completion. - 6.
 Inspection/Acceptance; No Waiver: No inspection, acceptance, payment, partial waiver, or any other action on the part of SCDOT will operate as a waiver of any portion of this Agreement or of any power reserved herein or any right to damages or other relief, including any warranty rights, except insofar as expressly waived by SCDOT in writing.
 SCDOT will not be precluded or estopped by anything contained herein from recovering from CONTRACTOR any overpayment as may be made to CONTRACTOR.